TykTechnologies/tyk/coprocess/README.md

 The ID extractor is a very useful mechanism that will let you cache your authentication IDs and prevent certain requests from hitting your CP backend.
 It takes a set of rules from your API configuration (the rules are set per API).

-A sample configuration will look like this:
+A sample usage will look like this:

 ```json
 "custom_middleware": {